 By Belinda Otas

-Belinda Otas is a London-based freelance journalist and The New Black Magazine's theatre editor.
+Belinda Otas is a London-based freelance journalist and The New Black Magazine's features and theatre editor.
 She can be reached at email@example.com

 Please e-mail comments to firstname.lastname@example.org